FAQs

 -

 Kore supports controllable, dispatchable output and modular redundancy strategies.
-It can integrate into microgrids and on-site generation
+It can integrate into microgrids, and on-site generation designs aligned with N+1 philosophies.
+Please reach out to us.

 -